File Management Tips

 OU Campus will not permit uploads of files with Mixed Case, spaces, special characters, etc.

-- PDF documents must be uploaded to the /pdf folder
+- PDF documents should be uploaded to the /pdf folder

-- JPEG, PNG and GIF must be uploaded to the /images folder
+- JPEG, PNG and GIF should be uploaded to the /images folder

 - PPT, XLS, DOC must be uploaded to the /docs folder